Education

 By Ronda and David Armitage

 This modern-day classic is perfect for little problem solvers!
 Mr Grinling is the lighthouse keeper.
-Every day his wife packs him his lunch to take to work.
+Every day, his wife packs him his lunch to take to work.
 However, the greedy seagulls keep trying to steal his sandwiches.
 This is the story of all the different ways Mrs Grinling tries to prevent the cheeky birds from stealing the Lighthouse Keeper’s lunch!

-With two happy characters and lots of interesting problem-solving, this is a lovely picture book to get your child thinking about how they would tackle the perennial problem of seagulls swiping your snacks on the beach.
+With two happy characters and lots of exciting problem-solving, this is a lovely picture book to get your child thinking about how they would tackle the perennial problem of seagulls swiping your snacks on the beach.

 Women in science – 50 fearless pioneers who changed the world

-by Rachel Ignotofsky
+By Rachel Ignotofsky

 If you like science and history and enjoy finding out about incredible people who changed the world, then this is the perfect book for you.